mykle1/MMM-FMI/README.md

 ![](images/2.png)

-Then you are presented with the location of your iPhone and the distance, while beeping the iPhone itself.
+Then you are presented with the location of your iPhone while beeping the iPhone itself.

 ![](images/3.png)